 People who experience a dual diagnosis can also struggle with symptoms associated with other mental health conditions, including borderline personality disorder and self-harm, to name a few.
-Learn how our dual diagnosis treatment program in Ft.
+Learn how our dual diagnosis treatment in Ft.
 Walton, FL can help you treat any co-occurring disorders that may be present.

 Symptoms of a Dual Diagnosis

-For many people who are prominently presenting with symptoms of substance use disorder, it can be easy for onlookers to think that all of their behavioral and emotional responses are due to the abuse of drugs and/or alcohol.
+For many people who are prominently presenting with symptoms of a substance use disorder, it can be easy for onlookers to think that all of their behavioral and emotional responses are due to the abuse of drugs and/or alcohol.
 However, that is often not the case.
 As more than 50% of those with a substance use disorder also have a co-occurring mental health condition, the behaviors that one might notice in someone with a dual diagnosis can also be representative of mental illness.
 It can be difficult to tell the difference, especially since the symptoms one experiences will be directly related to what he or she is abusing and what the mental illness is, however, when aware of what to look for, spotting someone with a dual diagnosis can be simpler.

 Someone who is struggling with a substance use disorder and a simultaneous mental health condition will likely experience the following symptoms:

 - Sudden and unpredictable changes in behavior

 - Continuing to abuse drugs and/or alcohol despite being aware of how dangerous doing so is